Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.6

-Memory Bandwidth: Memory bandwidth is the max amount of data (counted in MB per second) that can be transported across the external memory interface within a second.
-The number is calculated by multiplying the card's interface width by its memory speed.
-If it uses DDR RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in megabytes per second) that can be moved over the external memory interface within a second.
+It's worked out by multiplying the card's interface width by the speed of its memory.
+In the case of DDR memory, the result should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
-This is worked out by multiplying the total texture units by the core clock speed of the chip.
-The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This figure is calculated by multiplying the total texture units by the core speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

 Display Prices